 China is aiming at tapping the growth potential of domestic and global commercial space launches.
 Now China has made preparations to present a challenge to India.
-According to a Times of India report, China has recently revealed a satellite rocket named ‘Smart Dragon’.
+According to a Times of India report, China recently revealed a satellite rocket called ‘Smart Dragon’.

 China’s Smart Dragon satellite family includes SD-1, SD-2, and SD-3.
 The SD-1 launcher took its first flight on 17th August.
 It can carry satellites of 200 kg capacity.
 The SD-2 has a capacity of 500 kg and will launch in 2020.
 The SD-30 has a capacity of 1.5 tons and will launch in 2021.

-Though China is way behind India but the recent launch will definitely try to take its place.
+Though China is way behind India, the recent launch will try to take its place.